Butte County Upper Ridge Community Plan

 Awards

-The Upper Ridge Community Plan sets out to create a land use blueprint for post–Camp Fire recovery and provide important policy direction for future growth and development; develop a vision for the community’s future; plan for a vibrant, youth-friendly town center with needed commercial services; explore the use of an innovative transfer of development rights program that would encourage a variety of housing types, including affordable housing; and identify best practices for developing a resilient and fire-adapted community.
+The Upper Ridge Community Plan establishes a land use blueprint for post–Camp Fire recovery and provides important policy direction for future growth and development; develops a vision for the community’s future; plans for a vibrant, youth-friendly town center with needed commercial services; explores the use of an innovative transfer of development rights program that would encourage a variety of housing types, including affordable housing; and identifies best practices for developing a resilient and fire-adapted community.